koolquark/nkmedia/doc/call.md

 subscribe|true|Subscribe to call events.
 Use `false` to avoid automatic subscription. event_body|{}|Body to receive in all automatic events.

-NkMEDIA will create a 'caller' media session (type will be dependant of plugin).
+NkMEDIA will create a _caller_ media session (type will be dependant of plugin).
 Some plugins will offer the answer inmediately, while other will need the answer from the remote party.

 NkMEDIA will then _resolve_ the callee to a set of [destinations](#destinations), starting a new session for each and calling each one in parallel.
 Each callee can use the [`ringing`](#ringing), [`rejected`](#rejected) and [`accepted`](#accepted) commands.